sveltia/sveltia-cms/README.md

 - Ready to be used as a drop-in replacement for Netlify/Decap CMS _in some casual use case scenarios_ with a single line of code update.
 - Your existing [configuration file](https://decapcms.org/docs/configuration-options/) can be reused as is.
-- Some features are still missing or will not be added though — look at the [compatibility info](#compatibility) below to see if you can migrate now or soon.
+- However, some features are still missing or will not be added — look at the [compatibility info](#compatibility) below to see if you can migrate now or soon.

 ### Better UX